WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 ```

 ### About DESeq2
 This is an R package for performing differential expression analysis (PMID: 25516281).
-It can take read count data in various forms, one of those is read count tables from HTSeq-count.
+It can take read count data in various forms, one of those is read count tables from featureCounts.
 The tool provides simple command lines for formatting read count data, normalization, exploring variances between samples, and performing differential expression analysis.
 It is one of the tools widely used for RNA-seq data analysis and it also provide detailed manual which help make it more user-friendly (http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)

 ### Alternative softwares
 In addition to `DESeq2`, there are a variety of programs for detecting differentially expressed genes from tables of RNA-seq read counts.
 Some of these tools work in R, while some require Unix interface.
 Examples of these tools include EdgeR (PMID: 19910308), BaySeq (PMID: 20698981), Cuffdiff (PMID: 23222703), Sleuth PMID: 28581496 (an accompanying tool for read count data from Kallisto).